Tag Archives: shady city

 “You will stay on that farm and make yourself mighty useful.
 No more going into City Main until I arrive,” the father instructed.
 “Ingratiate yourself.
 Bring the Harvesters into the fold and perhaps you may find yourself worthy of my chair one day.”

-“Keep your brothers in line.
+“Keep your bros in line.
 Work hard.”
 It sounded as though The Cappy was signing off.
 “Oh, and Bernard, if I find out you are lying about the whereabouts of Ms McInney and your grandfather, my father, died as a result, you and I are going to go a long walk.
 If it weren’t for respect of my father and his wishes you would be on your way back to me right now.
 Lay low, charm the Harvester farm hands and make yourself useful to them in any way they need.
 Am I clear?”

 “Yeah,” Buddy replied.